 Additionally, program faculty provide students with one-on-one supervision for an hour each week throughout their graduate studies.
 These sessions offer students feedback based on audiotaped sessions with clients and on interventions consistent with development of counseling expertise.

-Johns Hopkins Bloomberg School of Public Health provides a strong academic home for the GCTP, while NHGRI provides funding, instruction and leadership.
+Johns Hopkins Bloomberg School of Public Health provides a strong academic home for the GCTP, while NHGRI and NCI provide funding, instruction and leadership.
 This collaborative program, which represents the first allocation of federal funds to support graduate education in genetic counseling, is regarded as an important effort to address new challenges resulting from genomics research.

 An applicant's potential to become a skilled, compassionate, and self-aware counselor is an absolute criterion for admission.
 The greatest consideration will be given to applicants whom we consider best able to advance the profession of genetic counseling through their leadership in research and their interface with the fields of public health, public policy and health education.

 An admissions committee, composed of the Executive Committee, reviews the entire application package and considers the overall balance of each applicant's qualifications.